GeoffreyBooth/node/doc/api/esm.md

 Node.js, the files referenced by the ES module entry point are evaluated as ES modules.

-#### Hazards
+#### Divergent Specifier Hazard

-When a specifier such as `'pkg'` resolves to different files when referenced via `require` and `import`, there is a risk of certain bugs that only occur under these conditions.
+When one application is using both CommonJS and ES module code provided by one package, there is a risk of certain bugs that only occur under these conditions.
 For example:

 <!-- eslint-skip -->
 ```js